FredTheDino/TDDE52-OpenSourceProject-PureScript/contributionplan.md

 ### Issue tracker
 The issues have no difficulty markers, though it's probably quite easy to ask in their Discord channel.

-I'd guess the project is *medium* difficult with it's issue tracking since the community is quite active and that issues don't really tell the full picture.
+I'd guess the project is *medium* difficult with its issue tracking since the community is quite active and that issues don't really tell the full picture.

 ### Documentation